 ICC Cricket World Cup 2019 England Tickets & Prices

-For starters, the ICC will be releasing the first batch of tickets at 10 am (BST) on Tuesday, May 8, 2018.
-Till June 1, you can register your interest in these tickets in a cricket ballot, or a lottery, and you will be notified of your success or failure in getting these tickets by the end of June 2018.
+For starters, the ICC released the first batch of tickets at 10 am (BST) on Tuesday, May 8, 2018.
+Till June 1, fans had the chance to register their interest in these tickets in a cricket ballot, or a lottery, and they will be notified of your success or failure in getting these tickets by the end of June 2018.

 What’s a Cricket Ballot?